bbc/haskell-workshop/README.md

 Exercises
 ---------

-The exercises for the book are in the learnYouAHaskellExercises directory.
+The exercises for the book are in the `learnYouAHaskellExercises/src` directory.

 Once you have loaded ghci, you can load each module/file into the interpreter,